 - Check Out Current Almora Hotel Deals on Tripadvisor and Save

-- Location: About 13 hours drive northeast of Delhi, plus a trek.
+- Location: About 15 hours drive northeast of Delhi, plus a trek.

 Located high up in the Garhwal region of Uttarakhand, the Char Dham (four temples) mark the spiritual source of four holy rivers: the Yamuna (at Yamunotri), the Ganges (at Gangotri), the Mandakini (at Kedarnath), and the Alaknanda (at Badrinath).
 Hindus consider a pilgrimage to the Char Dham to be very auspicious.
-Not only is it believed to wash away all sins, it will also ensure release from the cycle of birth and death.Continue to 9 of 12 below.
+Not only is it believed to wash away all sins, but it will also ensure release from the cycle of birth and death.

 Uttarakhand even has a skiing destination!
-Auli lies on the way to Badrinath and has a 3 kilometer long slope, gondola, chair lift, and poma ski lift.
+Auli lies on the way to Badrinath and has a three-kilometer long slope, gondola, chairlift, and Poma ski lift.
 For skiing, conditions are best from the last week of January to the first week of March.
 However, it's dependent on good snowfall, which is variable.
 If you're into trekking, the Kuari Pass trailhead is at Auli.
 This trek, which passes through Nanda Devi National Park, is one of the state's best and most accessible.
 Thrillophilia offers six-day guided trips from Haridwar.
 There are many other hiking trails around too.

-- Location: About 13 hours drive northeast... of Delhi, near Joshimath.
+- Location: About 13 hours drive northeast of Delhi, near Joshimath.

 - Location: About 16 hours drive northeast of Delhi.